-Next state: Taking a set of actions $\{a\}$ in state s of the problem transforms the state into a new state s' with reward $\bar{r}$ .
+Next State: Taking a set of actions $\{a\}$ in state s of the problem transforms the state into a new state s' with reward \bar{r} .
 The selected traffic demands are removed from the set of unallocated demands.
 The unallocated traffic demands and newly generated traffic demands form the traffic demands of the next state.
-The resource constraint vector $B_L$ is also updated by subtracting the traffic demands $\{D_k\}$ of the selected actions and also by releasing the occupied resource of traffic demands whose $L_k$ has expired.
+The resource constraint vector B_L is also updated by subtracting the traffic demands $\{D_k\}$ of the selected actions and also by releasing the occupied resource of traffic demands whose L_k has expired.

 Our DRL algorithm with coalition action selection is in Algorithm 1.
 First, it initializes hyperparameters.
-Then it runs for E episodes and T steps for every episode.
-Training is performed at the end of the episode (lines 36 to 41).
-For the iterations of the steps, it starts by generating initial traffic demands $k{max}$ , as seen in line 4.
-After the first step, it generates any number of traffic demands between 0 and $k{max}$ per step, as seen in line 31.
+Then it runs for Eepisodes and T steps for every episode.
+Training is performed at the end of the episode (lines 36 to 42).
+For the iterations of the steps, it starts by generating initial traffic demands k{max} , as seen in line 4.
+After the first step, it generates any number of traffic demands between 0 and k{max} per step, as seen in line 31.
 Lines 9 to 14 show exploration and exploitation.
 Traffic demands are randomly shuffled for exploration.
-When exploiting, the traffic demands and the resource constraint are fed to the transformer to simultaneously output O-values for all traffic demands.
+When exploiting, the traffic demands and the resource constraint are fed to the transformer to simultaneously output Q-values for all traffic demands.
 Then they are sorted so that they are selected accordingly, as seen in lines 18 to 27.
 Action selection is carried out by iterating on the sorted $\{k\}$ using the index a.
-In line 19, it checks if the demand $D_a$ of the traffic demand at index a of $\{k\}$ is not greater than the resource constraint.
+In line 19, it checks if the demand D_a of the traffic demand at index a of $\{k\}$ is not greater than the resource constraint.
 If not, it appends the identifier of the traffic demand to the selected list and adds its utility to the reward, as seen in lines 20 and 21.
-Then update the resource constraint because traffic demand will use the resource for $L_a$ time steps.
+Then update the resource constraint because traffic demand will use the resource for L_a time steps.
 This process continues until no more traffic demand can be accepted.
 The reward is used to update the Q-value of the selected traffic demands in the training.
-During training, only the selected actions update their Q-values with the target Q-value computed from the shared reward and the best Q-value of the next state, as seen in line 40.
+During training, only the selected actions update their Q-values with the target Q-value computed from the shared reward and the best Q-value of the next state, as seen in line 41.
 Because each action can be explored with different coalitions of actions at different time steps, the DRL algorithm gradually finds the optimal coalition using their Q-values during constrained action selection.

-For better training efficiency, we use double Q-learning [35] and prioritized experience replay [28].
-We use the decaying exploration-exploitation probability $\varepsilon$ which starts at 1 and decays by subtracting $\frac{\varepsilon}{5000}$ in every episode.
+We employ double Q-learning [35], which mitigates overestimation bias, and prioritized experience replay [28], which prioritizes experiences based on their importance to improve training effectiveness.
+We use the decaying exploration-exploitation probability ε which starts at 1 and decays by subtracting $\frac{\epsilon}{5000}$ in every episode.

-5 EXPERIMENTAL EVALUATION
+EXPERIMENTAL EVALUATION 5